gt-frc/neutpy/README.md

 The Triangle 2D mesh generator is required for NeutPy mesh generation.
 This will install Triangle locally.
-If you imagine using triangle otherwise, consider following the steps below but with consideration for global installation (e.g., cloning to /opt/ instead of the neutpy directory).
+If you imagine using triangle otherwise, consider following the steps below but with consideration for global installation (e.g., cloning to /opt/ instead of your home directory).
 Ensure that you have a C compiler installed.
 Download the Triangle zip file from https://www.cs.cmu.edu/~quake/triangle.html or

 `$ cd ~`